 Final Pour: The Legacy of a Self-Inflicted Fall

-This wasn’t just a corporate failure.
-It was a betrayal of taste.
-And taste, once broken, doesn’t forgive.
+This wasn’t just a corporate failure; it was a fundamental betrayal of taste.
+And consumer trust, once broken so completely, rarely forgives.

-The collapse of Schlitz is now taught in business schools.
-A masterclass in brand suicide: cut the wrong corners, ignore your drinkers, and hope it all works out.
+The collapse of Schlitz is now a classic case study taught in business schools.
+It serves as a masterclass in brand suicide: cut the wrong corners, disrespect your core product, ignore your drinkers, and watch as your empire turns to dust.

-It didn’t.
-And that’s the real Schlitz Mistake.
+It didn't have to happen.
+And that is the real Schlitz Mistake.

 0 comments: